bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 3. What is closure?
 4. Describe the four rules of the 'this' keyword.
-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is the ES6 version of .call().
+It basically goes a level above the inheritance chain and links the attributes between the child and parent class.